HD-2397/codevault-ai/README.md

 3. See answers **streamed live** in the UI via GPT-4

 This improves accuracy by narrowing context and reducing irrelevant chunk matches.

 ---

+## 📄 New Feature: PDF Upload Support

+You can now upload **.pdf documents** to:

+- Parse and extract their text server-side
+- Chunk them using `RecursiveCharacterTextSplitter`
+- Embed them into the vector DB alongside code files
+- Ask context-aware questions about technical PDFs (e.g., specs, research, design docs)

+The server detects PDF uploads and uses `pdf-parse` to handle them seamlessly.

+---